+- (A) Unit Ramp Rate

+- (B) Unit Fixed Loading Level

+- (C) Non-dispatch of uneconomic price bands

+- (D) Marginal dispatch of economic price bands.

-(f) For all other dispatch intervals where neither of the above conditions is met for a particular semi-scheduled generating unit, its semi-dispatch cap flag is set to 'FALSE' for that dispatch interval (called a non semi-dispatch interval)..
+- (g) For all other trading intervals where neither of the above conditions is met for a particular semi-scheduled generating unit, its semi-dispatch cap flag is set to 'FALSE' for that trading interval (called a non semi-dispatch interval)..